tezos/tezos-mirror/docs/developer/contributing.rst

 For this reason after the activation of a protocol the first step to start a new development cycle is to remove the migration code.
 In order to facilitate this, *migration code is always in a different commit* with respect to the protocol features it migrates.
-When submitting an MR which contains migration code, **the author must also have tested the migration** (see :ref:`proposal_testing`) and write in the description what was tested and how so that **reviewers can reproduce it**.
+When submitting an MR which contains migration code, **the author must also have tested the migration** (see :doc:`proposal_testing`) and write in the description what was tested and how so that **reviewers can reproduce it**.